← All Guides

 Extend Your Amortization

-A 30-year amortization (available for insured mortgages to first-time buyers since December 2024) reduces your monthly payment at the stress test rate, which lowers your GDS and TDS.
-This can add 5–8% to your maximum qualifying amount compared to 25 years.
+As of December 15, 2024, 30-year insured amortizations are available to (a) all first-time home buyers regardless of property type, and (b) all buyers of newly-built homes regardless of first-time status.
+Extending from 25 to 30 years reduces your monthly payment at the stress test rate, which lowers your GDS and TDS.
+This can add roughly 5–8% to your maximum qualifying amount compared to 25 years.

 05